melissamonk-NOAA/Vermilion_2021/doc/north.md

 first part of the survey are positive and negative for the second half of the survey.
 The only fishery-independent index, CCFRP, fit reasonably well to the increasing trend from 2016-2020 (Figures \@ref(fig:log-cpue-CCFRP) and \@ref(fig:cpue-resid-CCFRP)).
 All of the indices (recreational and CCFRP) indicated an increasing trend from
 2008 to 2010 and then a decrease with lows in all indices  in 2013 that was not fit in any of the indices.
-CCFRP is the only index sampling within the MPAs, and starting in 2017 the index represents the entire coast.
+CCFRP is the only index sampling within the MPAs, and starting in 2017 the index represents the entire coast north of Point Conception.

 ## Derived Quantities
 Vermilion spawning output in northern California was estimated to be 436 million eggs in 2021 (~95% asymptotic intervals: 222-650; Table \@ref(tab:referenceES)), which equates to a depletion level of 39% (~95% asymptotic intervals: 21%-57%; Table \@ref(tab:referenceES); Figure \@ref(fig:depl)) in 2021.
 Depletion is a ratio of the estimated spawning output in a particular year relative to estimated unfished, equilibrium spawning output.
 Spawning output north of Point Conception declined rapidly throughout the 1970s, 1980s, and 1990s to a level below the Minimum Stock Size Threshold (MSST), but catches decreased enough in the late 1990s and 2000s for the stock to reach a stable level of spawning output (Table \@ref(tab:timeseries), Figure \@ref(fig:depl)).
 Stock size is estimated to have been at the lowest level during the 1990s, but has since increased, in part due to strong recruitments in 1999 and 2016.
 The stock is estimated to have been below the management target of B40% since the early 1980s (Figure \@ref(fig:depl)), recently returning to levels near the target biomass.
 Relative exploitation rates [(1-SPR) / (1-SPR50%)] increased through time, exceeding target levels from the 1970s through the 1990s.
 Exploitation over the past decade has fluctuated around target levels (Figure \@ref(fig:1-spr)), with most catches landed by the recreational sector.
 In 2021, vermilion biomass north of Point Conception is estimated to be near the target biomass level, while experiencing fishing intensity around the SPR fishing intensity target (Figure \@ref(fig:phase)).
-The equilibrium yield curve is shifted left, as expected from the Beverton-Holt steepness parameter (h=0.72) (Figures \@ref(fig:yield2) and \@ref(fig:yield3)).
+The equilibrium yield curve is shifted left, as expected from the fixed Beverton-Holt steepness parameter h=0.72 (Figures \@ref(fig:yield2) and \@ref(fig:yield3)).

 ## Recruitment Deviations